 Receiving Line Etiquette for a Wedding

+A friend of mine showed me a video of a wedding she attended a few years ago.
+The wedding was absolutely gorgeous!
+The bride was stunning; the ceremony was romantic (I cried, of course); and my friend says the food was right up there with perfection.
 You would have thought that those details would be what my friend described to me the most, but they weren’t.
 She was most affected by the handshake she received from the bride in the receiving line.
 You see, the bride barely acknowledged my friend and her handshake was very limp.
 I explained to her that the bride was probably exhausted and she probably wanted nothing more than a moment alone with her groom.
+But this made me wonder for a minute.
+What if she wasn’t tired.
+What if she didn’t know the receiving line etiquette for her wedding?
+Here are some tips:

-2. Get rid of the bouquet.
 Give your bouquet to your wedding planner (or a trusted friend) for placement in a safe place.
 Bouquets get heavy after a while and it is a little awkward to hug or shake hands if you are holding it.

-6. If your ceremony and reception are in the same venue, consider skipping the receiving line altogether.
 Most cocktail receptions typically lasts 60 minutes.
 If this is the case, your wedding guests at the end of the line may miss the entire cocktail reception.

-7. Be aware of the little rules involving a good handshake.
 This blog post is already quite long, so I thought I would share a video to discuss the rules connected to a good handshake.

 Take care!
-Love & Soul Always, Kawania
+Love and Soul Always, Kawania

 SHARE: